Trombone: 19th-century orchestras

-Trombones were often included in compositions, operas, and symphonies by composers such as Felix Mendelssohn, Hector Berlioz, Franz Berwald, Charles Gounod, Franz Liszt, Gioacchino Rossini, Franz Schubert, Robert Schumann, Giuseppe Verdi, and Richard Wagner among others.
+Trombones were included in operas, symphonies, and other compositions by Felix Mendelssohn, Ludwig van Beethoven, Hector Berlioz, Franz Berwald, Charles Gounod, Franz Liszt, Gioacchino Rossini, Franz Schubert, Robert Schumann, Giuseppe Verdi, and Richard Wagner, and others.

-Although the trombone trio had been paired with one or two cornets during the Renaissance and early Baroque periods, the disappearance of the cornet as a partner and replacement by oboe and clarinet left unchanged the trombone's purpose: to support the alto, tenor, and bass voices of the chorus (usually in ecclesiastical settings) where harmonic moving lines were more difficult to pick out than the melodic soprano line.
-But the introduction of trombones into the orchestra allied them more closely with trumpets, and soon an additional tenor trombone replaced alto.
+The trombone trio was combined with one or two cornetts during the Renaissance and early Baroque periods.
+The replacement of cornetts with oboes and clarinets did not change the trombone's role as a support to the alto, tenor, and bass voices of the chorus (usually in ecclesiastical settings), whose moving harmonic lines were more difficult to pick out than the melodic soprano line.
+The introduction of trombones into the orchestra allied them more closely with trumpets, and soon a tenor trombone replaced the alto.
 The Germans and Austrians kept alto trombone somewhat longer than the French, who preferred a section of three tenor trombones until after the Second World War.
-In other countries, the trio of two tenor trombones and one bass became standard by about the mid 19th century.
+In other countries, the trio of two tenor trombones and one bass became standard by about the mid-19th century.